anoopsarkar/compilers-class/hwcontest.md

   1. Your grade for part 2 depends on how many of the testcases your compiler passes, and how difficult your testcases are for other students' compilers.

 Please note:
 1. Grace days are only available for Part 1.
-There is a hard deadline on December 10 for the submission of Part 2.
+There is a hard deadline on {{ site.hwdates[6].deadline }} for the submission of Part 2.
 1. Both parts will be submitted to Coursys.
-1. Testcases expected to fail cannot be submitted to the contest.
+1. Testcases should be valid Decaf code that returns 0 on success.
 1. No fuzzing allowed.
 The testcases are expected to be hand checked or sanitized even if you used an automated method to generate them.

 ## The Contest